WILLIAMSTOWN -- Longtime Images Cinema Executive Director Sandra Thomas is stepping down after 12 years at the helm.

 "I swept the floors on Friday and made popcorn on Monday nights," she said.
 "It was about five months until the previous director decided to move on and I thought, this would be cute, and I applied for the job."

 Since then, the cinema has seen a whole host of changes, she said.
 An interior-lit sign was erected on the building's facade in 2006, while a renovation in 2008 brought new seats, expanded concession and box office areas, and a space for the Mass MoCA By Design store.
-The theater then raised money to purchase a digital projector in 2012 and installed a new back-lit marquee in December of 2013.
-Membership to the cinema, which will celebrate its 100th anniversary in 2016, is at an all-time high, she added.

 Thomas said it has also been satisfying engaging with the community in special events such as the annual Oscars Celebration, film series, and even special screenings for students on snow days.